adeira/universe/src/packages/relay/README.md

 # Usage

-Usage is the same as with original Relay: first you should setup [Relay babel plugin](https://relay.dev/docs/en/installation-and-setup#set-up-babel-plugin-relay) and then [Relay compiler](https://relay.dev/docs/en/installation-and-setup#set-up-relay-compiler) (we prefer our own Compiler implementation, see bellow).
+Usage is the same as with original Relay: first you should setup [Relay babel plugin](https://relay.dev/docs/en/installation-and-setup#set-up-babel-plugin-relay) and then [Relay compiler](https://relay.dev/docs/en/installation-and-setup#set-up-relay-compiler) (we prefer our own Compiler implementation, see below).
 It's important to note that the only package related to Relay you need to install is `@kiwicom/relay`.
 It contains all the necessary dependencies.

 Minimal `.babelrc` file: